PerfectSphere/CoffeeShop/README.md

-# Coffee Ordering program for customers
+# Coffee ordering program for customers

 This program is meant to optimize the path of efficient coffee ordering around the globe!
 It’s purpose is to make it easy and efficient for a customer to order their coffee.